macmoritz/dog/README.md

 # dog

-dog - a cat alternative written in rust
+dog - a powerful cat alternative written in rust

 dog is a replacement for the 'cat' command